Property tax info and payments

 Important: This refers to change in mailing address only.
 If a taxpayer no longer owns a specific property, the change in ownership will be picked up when BC Assessment is provided information from the Land Titles office.

 Note: BC Assessment will register an address change in the City of Kelowna's property tax system weekly.

-BC Assessment is an independent, provincial crown corporation, accountable to the Government of BC.
-Their responsibility is to determine the market value of land and improvements and enter the values on the Assessment Roll.
+BC Assessment - an independent, provincial crown corporation, accountable to the Government of BC - is responsible for determining the market value of land and improvements for the Assessment Roll.

-To determine what a property would sell for, an assessor takes into account any factors that might affect the property's value including:
+To determine what a property would sell for, an assessor considers many factors that might affect the property's value including:

 - Rental income